Psycojoker/prosopopee/docs/sections.rst

 Video support
 ~~~~~~~~~~~~~

-For bordered-picture, full-picture and pictures-group it's possible to use video
+For bordered-picture, full-picture and pictures-group it's possible to use
+video instead of pictures.
+You have to specify with the "type" key that it's a
+video.

+The video will be converted using either ffmpeg or avconv (depending on the one
+available).

 Exemple for pictures-group::